-Chapter 2 outlines the development process of the FY 2024 - 2027 TIP, including expected federal / state / local funding in the next four years, transportation improvement priority establishment, correlations between TIP projects and performance-based planning, and the public participation process.
+Chapter 2 outlines the development process of the FY 2024 - 2027 TIP, including expected federal / state / local funding in the next four years, and the transportation improvement priority establishment process.

 Chapter 3 lists the specific highway, transit, and non-motorized multi-modal projects programmed in the FY 2024 - 2027 TIP.
 The highway section includes an index of projects in the Savannah area programmed to receive funds from the Federal Highway Administration (FHWA) and other sources in fiscal years 2024 - 2027, the individual project pages that provide more detailed project information, a list of lump sum funding categories and programs in the Savannah area for the four-year period, and a financial plan that demonstrates fiscal constraints.
 The highway section includes some transit projects and multi-modal projects because their funding obligation will eventually go through FHWA.
 The transit section includes the financial statement of the Chatham Area Transit Authority (CAT), the capital improvement justification, the transit projects programmed to receive funds from the Federal Transit Administration (FTA) in fiscal years 2024 to 2027, as well as a bus replacement schedule.
 The last section of Chapter 3 is the System Performance Report for the FY 2024 - 2027 TIP which shows the correlations between the investments in the TIP and performance measures and targets.